 I found that this loaf rose both faster and more than my usual white loaf, so if you are used to making bread reduce your usual timings slightly.

-Pour the water into bowl, add the yeast and swirl to it is dissolved.
+- Pour the water into bowl, add the yeast and swirl until it is dissolved.
 Add the other ingredients.

 For more inspirations for yogurt week why not try:-